The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Basic Formalism

+It should be noted that although the physical meaning of $b$ is same but its expression is quite differnt from \cite{R1}.
+Finally

-It is quite obvious from eqn.(32) that for $N=Z$, the radius of the WS cell is infinitely large.
+It is quite obvious from eqn.(17) that for $N=Z$, the radius of the WS cell is infinitely large.
 It is also to be noted further that for the finite value of the radius parameter $x$, $N$ should be less than $Z$, i.e., the cell must be in ionized state with net positive charge.
-In fig.(1) we have plotted the variation of the value of $x_s$, the scaled radius parameter with $N/Z$.
+In fig.(1) we have plotted the variation of $x_s$, the scaled radius parameter with $N/Z$.
+From the figure it is quite obvious that $x_s$ is finite for $N/Z<1$.
+Whereas for the ratio tending to unity, the scaled radial parameter increases sharply finally it diverges at $N/Z=1$.
+Therefore in 2D, in the TF case, the radius of a positively charged WS cell is finite, whereas for the charge neutral case the radius of the WS cell diverges.
+This is true even if there is stong quantizing orthogonal magnetic field in 2D.